TrumanGIT/True-North/README.md

 NO STOCK GAME FOLDER!
 What does that mean?:

-You need the latest version of Skyrim Anniversary Edition (v1.70, Steam preferred) with all included Creation Club content.
+You need the latest v1.70 of Skyrim Anniversary Edition (GOG version has not been tested, I don't own a copy but should work fine) with all included Creation Club content.

 Clean install = no modifications to game files (e.g., SKSE, Engine Fixes, ENB).

 ESPs cleaned with SSEEdit are fine and recommended.

-GOG version has not been tested and may not work.

 Widscreen, Controller and gamepad should work fine.